|Binomial name:||Chelonoidis chilensis|

 Chaco Tortoises or the tortoise Chelonoidis Chilensis belong to the family Testudinidae.
 The tortoise derives its name from the Chaco regions in Argentina and Paraguay, which they inhabit.
-Its Latin name (chilensis) is highly misleading; sice the tortoise does not belong to Chile.
-There are no sub-species.
+Its Latin name (chilensis) is highly misleading; since the tortoise does not belong to Chile.
+There are no subspecies.

 Chaco tortoises are native to Argentina and Paraguay.
 They range from the border of Bolivia to western Paraguay and northwestern Argentina.

 The carapace or the upper shell is oval shaped.
 The color of the carapace ranges from yellowish brown or dark brown and black growth around a tan center on each scute.
 The shell’s rim appears slightly serrated with a pigment wedge at each scute edge.
 The plastron is uniform, yellowish –brown.
 They may have dark triangular wedges along the seams of the scutes.
 The colors of the head, tail and limbs are grayish to yellowish brown.
 The front of their fore- limb is covered by big, angular scales.
 There are many enlarged tubercles on each thigh.

 During spring, when they are most active in the mornings, the Argentine tortoise feeds mainly on plants belonging to the Plantogo genus.
 In summer, they feed on grass, succulents and fruits of evergreen shrubs.